All students and staff have access to a wide range of world-class University facilities and other sources of support, including:

 The service is free, confidential and available to all.
 The service is split in to three teams:

 When you choose a University - you are also choosing your home for the next few years.
 We have a range of accommodation available for all students - find out more on our postgraduate accommodation pages.

-When you arrive to study Fine Art at Newcastle, you will be assigned to a personal tutor.
+When you arrive in Newcastle, you will be assigned to a personal tutor.
 Your tutor is your personal link with the University and is usually someone involved in the teaching of your degree programme.
 Your tutor can advise and support you in academic and non-academic matters.
 You can go to them at any time for advice and help, whether about choice of modules, finance or any other University matter.
 They may help you directly or refer you to another relevant support service oulined above.
 You meet at the beginning of each semester, and regularly at other times.

-Many of our undergraduate and postgraduate students are from overseas and the University as a whole has thousands of students from over 100 countries.
+Many of our postgraduate students are from overseas and the University as a whole has thousands of students from over 100 countries.

 We welcome international students and have a range of information designed to help you:

 You will be required to provide evidence of your English language ability before beginning your programme.
 We recognize the difficulties international students face working in what is in most cases a foreign language.
 We therefore try to give as much additional help as possible.
 If necessary, the University can offer language training (a fee is charged for pre-sessional courses) and support during your programme of study in specific areas such as dissertation/thesis writing.